FuelLabs/sway/test/src/e2e_vm_tests/test_programs/README.md

 Some tests also require their ABI is verified.
 To indicate this the `validate_abi` field may be specified, as a boolean value.

+## supported_targets

+Some tests are only compatible with some build targets.
+To indicate this the `supported_targets` field may be specified, as an array value.

 ## FileCheck for 'fail' tests

 The tests in the `fail` category _must_ employ verification using pattern matching via the [FileCheck](https://docs.rs/filecheck/latest/filecheck/)